passaglia/japandata/README.md

 ### Indices

 `japandata.indices.data` contains indices of the economic health of each municipality and prefecture in Japan.
-These indices are produced by the government for various legal purposes, such as to determine financial transfers between municipalities or to restrict municipal debt issuances.
+These indices are produced by the government for various purposes, such as to determine financial transfers between municipalities or to restrict municipal debt issuances.
 The data is provided by the [Ministry of Internal Affairs](https://www.soumu.go.jp/iken/shihyo_ichiran.html/) and is licensed [CC BY 4.0 International](https://www.soumu.go.jp/menu_kyotsuu/policy/tyosaku.html#tyosakuken).
 It covers FY2005 to FY2020.

 ```
 from japandata.indices.data import local_ind_df,  designatedcity_ind_df, capital_ind_df, pref_ind_df, prefmean_ind_df